-Based on industry experience and feedback, we built Venator as a simple, robust and easy-to-operate ocean bottom node system.
+Based on industry experience and feedback, we built Venator as a simple, robust and easy-to-operate OBN system.
 Our goal was to substantially lower the overall cost along with greater operational efficiency and increased safety.
 That is why we have based a high degree of automation in the system, in which every aspect of the operation is integrated.
 We achieved this by going back to basics, reassessing every aspect of the operation from node design and deployment to data management.
-In addition, our technology partners, some of Scandinavia’s most innovative companies, enabled us to devise many of Venator’s unique features, for example, the hands-free automated node deployment, retrieval and storage system as well as a fully automated data management system.
+In addition, our technology partners, some of Scandinavia’s most innovative companies, enabled us to devise many of Venator’s unique features, for example, the hands-free automated node launch, recovery and storage system as well as a fully automated data management system.

 We expect Venator to establish itself as the next generation, seabed seismic acquisition system.
 It is easily the most cost-effective and flexible in the market, and is independently manufactured.
 As such it will serve both oil companies and marine seismic contractors looking for a more accessible and commercially viable solution.

-We intend to continue enhancing Venator’s industry-leading capabilities in the light of operational experience.
+Venator is fully tested through a series of sea trials and in-house test programs, and the system is now commercially available to the market.
 The system has already significantly expanded the opportunities for oil companies to make use of seabed seismic acquisition data.
-This includes exploration projects such as full- or multi-azimuth surveys which to date have been the preserve of very costly multi-vessel towed-streamer operations.
+This includes exploration projects such as full- or multi-azimuth surveys which to date have been the preserve of costly multi-vessel towed-streamer operations.